Need an excuse to ride the train to Eugene?

 With a few hours left to enjoy downtown Eugene, make sure you hit a few highlights:

-- If shopping inclined, browse Down to Earth Home, Garden & Gift for an extensive selection of beautiful home goods.
-Across the alley is Mountain Rose Herbs Mercantile with essential oils, spices, teas and more herbal products; or visit the Dancers Closet on W 6th and Olive St for specialty dance wear.
-Stylish resale clothes can be picked up at Buffalo Exchange across the train station parking lot.
+• If shopping inclined, browse Down to Earth Home, Garden & Gift for an extensive selection of beautiful home goods.
+Across the alley is Mountain Rose Herbs Mercantile with essential oils, spices, teas and more herbal products.
+Shopping at these stores will probably result in additional carry-ons for the train ride home, but think of the gifts you can bring back!

-- Relax at the Oregon Wine LAB for afternoon wine tasting.
+• Or if the afternoon is best suited for relaxation, stop in at the Oregon Wine LAB for afternoon wine tasting.
 Alongside pouring their own labels, they provide other small-batch vintners space to showcase products that otherwise may not have a storefront.
+(Wine enthusiasts may enjoy this wine tasting adventure accessible from the train station.)

 Bikes, Buses & Tours